September 7th was our last full day in Ohio. Bob and I were showered, dressed and standing on “Top -o- World” by 6:50 am.

 this is one of the last remaining fire towers in Ohio.

-The Mohican Covered Bridge crosses over
+The Mohican Covered Bridge crosses over the Clearfork River.

 Clear Fork Gorge

 The view from this overlook would be spectacular in the Autumn!

 This shrine houses records of all of the names of Ohioans who lost their lives in all wars and conflicts.
 Printed books are available to look through, and hand written books containing all of the names are displayed under glass.

 Leaving Mohican State Park we rode west and ended up in Bellville OH.
 We ate lunch in Bellville at K.C.’s Steak & Ribs.
 Bob ordered a steak salad.
 I ordered grilled chicken.
 For dessert we shared a chocolate chip Cakie (a cookie and cake combination).
 If we are ever in the Bellville area, we would definitely eat at K.C.’s again.
 The food, service and ambiance were very good.